Skip to content

 Lemania initially specialised in the production of high-quality movements and chronographs for other watchmakers.
 Their timekeeping mechanisms gained a reputation for precision and reliability, and they became a prominent supplier to various prestigious watchmakers.
 Lemania movements were used by notable brands like Omega, Tissot, Patek Philippe, and Breguet, among others.

 In 1932, Lemania, Omega and Tissot merged to form the SSIH group.
 In 1945, Lemania produced military watches for the British armed forces, these were produced according to high standards and later became known as part of the collection called the Dirty Dozen.
 Lemania produced watch movements for both Tissot and Omega, as well as producing their own branded watches.
 They were typically of high quality.
 The most notable movement it produced was that for the original Omega Speedmaster.
+In 1946, Lemania produced a gold chronograph for Sir Winston Churchill, as a sign of appreciation for his leadership during WW2.

 Les Fils De R. Picard